A stone monument engraved with the Freemason mark near the site of the main gate of Sendai Castle

 What kind of organization is the secret society "Freemasonry"?

-Freemasonry is often described as a secret society with endless conspiracy theories due to the many mysterious aspects of it, but it is originally a fraternal organization that teaches and teaches basic human morality.
-It is thought to have been founded in Scotland or England in the late 16th or early 17th century, and is now said to have a diverse membership of around 6 million worldwide.
+Freemasonryremains a mystery, it is often whispered about as a secret society constantly embroiled in conspiracy theories.
+However, it is actually considered a fraternal organization that teaches and shares fundamental human morality.
+It is believed to have been founded in Scotland or England in the late 16th or early 17th century, and today it is said to have around 6 million members worldwide.

 In English, individual members are called Freemasons or Masons, and when referring to the organization it is called Freemasonry, or simply Masonry